 - Neighborhood Improvements, Infrastructure and Resiliency - $23 million

-With input from the community and assessment of city-wide needs, a list of projects were funded using the bonds was compiled.
-A Design and Construction Management team has been assembled and projects are now underway.
+With input from the community and an assessment of city-wide needs, a list of projects was created to be funded using bonds dollars.
+A Design and Construction Management team was assembled and projects are now underway.

-Below is a table with the list of projects with details and the latest status updates.
-Project status updates and other information related to each project will be updated regularly as projects get underway through completion.
-Please visit the OpenGOV website portal to see the latest financial information.
-The OpenGOV website portal financial reports will be published in real-time beginning in February 2020.
+Below is a table of projects with details and the latest status updates.
+Project status updates and other information related to each project will be updated regularly.

 |PROJECT NAME||PROJECT NUMBER||PROJECT MANAGER||DISTRICT||TOTAL PROJECT COST||PROJECT DESCRIPTION||STATUS UPDATE|

 New headquarters estimated at 100,000 SF including a 310 space parking garage.

 |The project is in the Construction Documents phase.
 Site, building and landscaping details are being designed in detail, and coordination with design team for the new radio tower is ongoing.